 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Group and are represented by the College Executive and Clerk to the Corporation.
-The College Executive comprises The Principal and Chief Executive and four Vice Principals.
+The College Executive comprises The Principal and Chief Executive, the Deputy Chief Executive and three Vice Principals.